rewritehackathon/tech-miners/README.md

 * Keras-Applications        1.0.7
 * Keras-Preprocessing       1.0.9

+## Datasets
+### IAM dataset
+The data-loader expects the IAM dataset \[\3].
+The model can work with other type of datasets as well.
+Either convert your dataset to the IAM format (look at words.txt and the corresponding directory structure) or necessary modifications to the class DataLoader will be necessary according to your dataset format.

 ## Model Overview
 We use a NN for our task.
 It consists of convolutional NN (CNN) layers, recurrent NN (RNN) layers and a final Connectionist Temporal Classification (CTC) layer.